 - Decide what characteristics I want for myself

-- Start developing the skills needed for that new characteristics.
+- Start developing the skills needed for the new characteristics.

 - Look for evidence that the old message is false.